Arhaan-Ali/Real-time-Air-Quality-Index_python_Learning/README.md

 # AQI_mate

-AQI Fetcher is a project designed to provide real-time air quality information based on a user's current location.
+AQI-mate is a project designed to provide real-time air quality information based on a user's current location.
 The project consists of two main files:

 location_fetcher.py - Responsible for obtaining the user's location using APIs. aqi_fetcher.py - Fetches air quality data based on the retrieved location details.